acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 - **Exit Condition**: Ball redetected with high confidence
 - **Behavior**: Stop and wait for new detection

+> **Implementation**: This state minimizes power consumption while maintaining vigilance with higher detection sensitivity.
+It helps distinguish between temporary occlusions and genuine ball absence.

 #### STOPPED State

 - **Purpose**: Energy-saving state when ball is close and stationary
 - **Entry Condition**: Ball close and stationary for threshold time
 - **Exit Condition**: Ball moves or distance changes
 - **Behavior**: Stop all motion to conserve energy

+> **Implementation**: Besides stopping motors, this state also reduces sensor processing frequency to save power, while maintaining ball position monitoring for quick resumption of tracking when needed.

 #### SEARCHING State